nedbat/coveragepy/doc/cmd.rst

     .coverage.20120807T212300
     .coverage.last_good_run.ok

+An existing combined data file is ignored and re-written.
+If you want to use **combine** to accumulate results into the .coverage data file over a number of runs, use the ``--append`` switch on the **combine** command.
+This behavior was the default before version 4.2.

 The ``run --parallel-mode`` switch automatically creates separate data files for each run which can be combined later.
 The file names include the machine name, the process id, and a random number::